-The newest addition to the Arizona Health Sciences Campus is the nine story, 220,000 sq. ft.
-Health Sciences Innovation Building opened in spring 2019.
-State-of-the-art instructional spaces offer simulated, real-life situations for teams of students, faculty and health professionals in medicine, nursing, pharmacy, and public health.
-The HSIB offers flexible large, medium, and small group/team learning areas and clinical labs and simulation centers for a broad spectrum of instructional applications.
-It also includes a number of multi-use spaces and several student lounges.
+One of the main building's for Public health courses on the Arizona Health Sciences Campus is the Health Sciences Innovation Building.
+It includes a number of multi-use spaces and several student lounges.
 Student study space is found on floors 3 through 6.
 The 7th floor is home to the Simulation Center (ASTEC) and the 8th floor houses Clinical and Professional Skills labs.
 Arizona Health Sciences administrative offices are found on the 9th floor.